-These old fashioned tea cakes are updated with electric mixer instructions and preparation tips, but the formula is close to the original They are not overly sweet, so if you want a sweet cookie, add another 1/4 to 1/2 cup of sugar.
+These old-fashioned tea cakes are updated with electric mixer instructions and preparation tips, but the formula is close to the original.
+They are not overly sweet, so if you want a sweet cookie, add another 1/4 to 1/2 cup of sugar.

 For easy rolling, lightly flour (or dust with confectioners' sugar) a piece of waxed paper or parchment paper, then flour the top of the dough.
 Put another piece of waxed paper or parchment paper on top and roll gently.
 I think this method cuts down on the amount of flour you would otherwise have to add to keep them from sticking.

-- Combine the flour, baking soda, and salt; mix well to blend.
+Combine the flour, baking soda, and salt; mix well to blend.
 Set aside.

 Add the flour mixture, alternating with the buttermilk, to make a stiff dough.

-- Shape the dough into three disk shapes and wrap in plastic wrap; refrigerate for 1 to 2 hours, or overnight.
+Shape the dough into three disk shapes and wrap in plastic wrap; refrigerate for 1 to 2 hours, or overnight.

-- Heat the oven to 350° F. Line baking sheet(s) with parchment paper or grease lightly.
+Heat the oven to 350 F. Line baking sheet(s) with parchment paper or grease lightly.

-- Take a disk out of the refrigerator and roll out on a floured surface or between sheets of floured waxed paper to about 1/4-inch thickness.
-Cut out with cutters.
+Take a disk out of the refrigerator and roll out on a floured surface or between sheets of floured waxed paper to about 1/4-inch thickness and cut out with cutters.

 Cool and store in airtight containers.